Rebecca Long-Bailey

-Rebecca Roseanne Long-Bailey (née Long; born 22 September 1979) is a British politician and former solicitor serving as Member of Parliament (MP) for Salford and Eccles since 2015.
-A member of the Labour Party, Long-Bailey served in the Shadow Cabinet as Shadow Chief Secretary to the Treasury from 2016 to 2017, Shadow Secretary of State for Business, Energy and Industrial Strategy from 2017 to 2020 and Shadow Secretary of State for Education in 2020.
+Rebecca Roseanne Long-Bailey (née Long; born 22 September 1979) is a British Labour Party politician and solicitor who has been Member of Parliament (MP) for Salford, previously Salford and Eccles, since 2015.
+She served in the Shadow Cabinet under Jeremy Corbyn, first as Shadow Chief Secretary to the Treasury from 2016 to 2017 and then as Shadow Business Secretary from 2017 to 2020.
+Under Keir Starmer, she served as Shadow Education Secretary from April to June 2020.

-Born in Old Trafford, Greater Manchester, Long-Bailey studied Politics and Sociology at Manchester Metropolitan University.
-She worked for the law firms Pinsent Masons and Halliwells from 2003 to 2007.
-Long-Bailey was admitted as a solicitor in 2007, where she worked for Hill Dickinson specialising in commercial law, commercial property, NHS contracts and NHS estates.
+Long-Bailey was elected to the House of Commons at the 2015 general election.
+After Jeremy Corbyn was elected in the 2015 Labour leadership election, Long-Bailey was appointed as a shadow Junior Treasury Minister and was nominated to sit on the National Executive Committee of the Labour Party.

-Long-Bailey was elected to the British House of Commons at the 2015 general election.
-After Jeremy Corbyn was elected in the 2015 Labour leadership election, Long-Bailey was appointed as a Junior Treasury Minister and was nominated to sit on the National Executive Committee of the Labour Party.
+Long-Bailey was a candidate in the 2020 Labour Party leadership election, finishing second to Keir Starmer.

-Long-Bailey served in Jeremy Corbyn’s Shadow Cabinet from 2016 to 2020.
-She served as Shadow Chief Secretary to the Treasury from 2016 to 2017, deputising for Shadow Chancellor John McDonnell.
-She then served as Shadow Business Secretary from 2017 to 2020.
-She was a candidate in the 2020 Labour Party leadership election, finishing second to Keir Starmer.
-She briefly served as Shadow Secretary of State for Education.
+In July 2024, Long-Bailey was suspended for a term of six months along with six other Labour MPs from the Labour Left for voting in favour of a proposed Scottish National Party amendment to the king's speech at the 2024 State Opening of Parliament in favour of removing the two-child benefit cap.